ahstewart/signal-snapshot/README.md

 - **100% Client-Side Processing**: Your data never leaves your computer
 - **Secure**: All processing happens in your browser - no server-side processing
-- **No Installation Required**: Just open the app in your web browser
+- **No Installation Required**: Just open the app in your web browser at www.signalsnapshot.com
 - **Detailed Analytics**: Visualize your messaging patterns and statistics

 ## How to Use